 You must have a government-issued photo ID in order to obtain a PantherCard.
 Acceptable forms of ID include the following:

 - Permanent Residence Card

 Students under the age of 18 who do not have any form of identification may have their parent/guardian complete a verification of identity for minors form in place of a photo ID.
 The form must be submitted with a copy of a valid photo ID from the parent/guardian.

 Your PantherCard is your identification showing that you are a student at Palm Beach State College.
 It also serves as your library card to check out materials, make copies, and print.

-Additionally, your PantherCard gives you access to the Wellness Center and the Student Learning Centers on campus.
+Additionally, your PantherCard gives you access to the Student Learning Centers on campus.
 You can also use it for purchases in the bookstore and cafeteria.